inbo/mbag-mas/data/landgebruik/README.txt

 - vito/lu_landgebruik_vlaa_2019_v2.tif
   - Land use map Flanders 2019
-  - These files are not publicly available: https://archief.algemeen.omgeving.vlaanderen.be/xmlui/handle/acd/449392
+  - These files are publicly available at https://metadata.vlaanderen.be/srv/dut/catalog.search#/metadata/06116140-3543-5beb-863d-5e844a73406f (see also https://archief.algemeen.omgeving.vlaanderen.be/xmlui/handle/acd/449392)
   - Used for defining the sampling frame
 - legende_landgebruik.csv
   - Legend for vito/lu_landgebruik_vlaa_2019_v2.tif